nbyl/cd-workshop-demo/README.md

     helm list

 ### Jenkins

+Before we can install jenkins, we have to make sure that local storage can be provisioned by minikube:

+    kubectl apply -f minikube/storageclass.yml

 Now that helm and kubernetes are ready, we can install Jenkins using the a helm command:

     helm install stable/jenkins --set Agent.Memory=1024Mi --name=cd

-Now you can search for the port of the jenkins using:

-    kubectl describe svc cd-jenkins |grep NodePort|grep http

-Pass the resulting port into your browser using the URL http://<minikube IP>:<Port>.
+To open jenkins in your brower simply use minikube:

+    minikube service cd-jenkins

 The user to login is `admin` and the password can be found the command given by the output of `helm install ...` earlier.